Aunt Martha (TV series)

 Aunt Martha (Тётя Марта) is a Russian TV series produced since 2022.
 Made by "Art Pictures Studio" film companies.

 Plot

 A nine-year-old girl, Marta, lives in Moscow without parents, only with her grandfather.
-However, the grandfather suffers from dementia.
+However, the grandfather has dementia.
 Therefore, he needs care.
 Martha hides her marital status from everyone in order not to get into an children's homes.
 She is forced to lead an adult life, because, besides school lessons, she has a lot of household chores.
 One day, a relative from Kazan, Marat, comes to her.
 He moves into the same apartment with her.
 However, his goal is not to take care of the girl.
 To pay off his debts, Marat decides to take over Martha's apartment.

 Gradually, Marat gets warm feelings for Martha and abandons the idea of cheating on her apartment.
 Meanwhile, Martha is looking for her mother.